The Difference Between Saving and Investing (And Why It Matters So Much)

 Emergency Fund

 Every personal finance expert agrees: before you invest a single dollar, build an emergency fund.
-That means 3-6 months of living expenses in a high-yield savings account.
+That means 3~6 months of living expenses in a high-yield savings account.
+For a practical system, see 7 Simple Money Habits That Will Transform Your Finances.

 Why?
 Because if the market drops 30% and you lose your job at the same time, you need cash – not stocks you have to sell at a loss.